Wargaming from Hertfordshire & Beyond!

 Captain John McClure marched his men into the woods to the northwest of the camp, with Lieutenant Hugh McClure marching his men along the road, hoping to outflank the Loyalists.

-Hearing hear loud noises coming from the woods Lieutenant Abel advanced his men, but were taken by surprise when Captain John McClure and his men emerged from the woods.
+Hearing loud noises coming from the woods Lieutenant Abel advanced his men, but were taken by surprise when Captain John McClure and his men emerged from the woods.

 Colonel Houseman sounded the recall for his sentries to reform.
 Unfortunately, two of them had decided to check out the delights of the local whore house (due to a random event).
 With the rest of his command, he moved to the fence line to halt the advance of Lieutenant Hugh McClure.